LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Users.md

 import TOCInline from '@theme/TOCInline';

-# Chainlink Data Consumers FAQ
+# Chainlink Users FAQ

+The target audience for this FAQ is **consumers of Chainlink data** - in other words, those looking to integrate Chainlink in order to write real-world data into their blockchain smart contract.

 The following is a list of frequently-asked questions and answers collected from our experience supporting the `#nodes`, `#operator-requests`, and `#external-adapters` channels within the [Chainlink Official Discord server](https://discord.com/invite/chainlink).

-The target audience for this FAQ is **consumers of Chainlink** - in other words, those looking to retrieve real-world data from the blockchain using the Chainlink ecosystem.

 ---